-SOME GIRLS [formerly Deconstructing Latina] is a feature documentary, currently in the late stages of production, exploring issues of identity within the Latina-American community by focusing on a group of troubled teenage girls in a Bronx-based suicide prevention program who feel rejected by mainstream America, but are transformed through an exploration of their roots.
-In the course of the film, shot over a three-year period, they use arts therapy and ancestral DNA testing to discover their ancestry.
+SOME GIRLS is a feature documentary, currently in the late stages of production, exploring issues of identity within the Latina-American community by focusing on a group of troubled teenage girls in a Bronx-based suicide prevention program who feel rejected by mainstream America, but are transformed through an exploration of their roots.
+In the course of the film, shot over a four-year period, they use arts therapy and ancestral DNA testing to discover their ancestry.
 Following the ancestral DNA testing, the girls embark on an expedition to learn more about themselves based on the results.
 On a trip to the Dominican Republic and other sites, they explore issues of social justice, ethnic studies and history, identity and race.
 The lead characters start to rethink their place in the world as they begin to take pride in their past.
 In the film, the participants are transformed, and, through them, the audience is challenged to rethink what it means to truly be an American.
 They are encouraged to rethink how they have learned about American history and to challenge the status quo.

 Driven by severe identity issues linked to depression, culture and societal baggage, Latina teens have the highest suicide and suicide ideation rates in America.
 The statistics are disturbing: Nationally, one in seven Latina teenagers will attempt suicide.
 This trend has remained steady for more than a decade with Latina-Americans having much higher suicides and suicide ideation rates those of their white and Black counterparts.
 New York City, where the film is primarily shot, is the epicenter of this startling trend.
 According to the Center for Disease Control (CDC), Latina-American teens generally attempt suicide at rates far greater than their non-Hispanic counterparts in New York City – more than twice the rate of white youth (14.7% versus 6.2%) and 44% more frequently than teenage African-American girls (14.7% versus 10.2%).
 And the numbers, from the time we started filming to now, have only gotten worse.

 Told from director Raquel Cepeda’s point of view, SOME GIRLS is shot in HD, primarily in New York City and Santo Domingo, Dominican Republic, mixing vérité and, sparingly, animation.
 Being a member of the community she is documenting gives the director intimate and direct access to the characters and their families.
-While we follow and test a group of seven teenage girls from LIP, the film focuses on two central characters: fifteen year-old Puerto-Rican/Columbian-American Ashley Vargas and sixteen year-old Panamanian/Dominican-American Maria Celeste Vasquez.
+While we follow and test a group of seven teenage girls from LIP, the film focuses on two central characters: fifteen year-old Puerto-Rican/Col0mbian-American Ashley Vargas and sixteen year-old Panamanian/Dominican-American Maria Celeste Vasquez.
 Both of these girls were born in the Bronx to immigrant parents and are struggling, in different ways, with adolescence, fighting Latina stereotypes and their respective racial and ethnic identities.

 As the documentary unfolds, the film’s protagonists begin to develop a curiosity about where their ancestors come from.
 Ostensibly, they are Dominican, Puerto-Rican, Central and South American.
 However, Latinos, being the genetic circumstance of the Columbus arrival to the New World, are more than what meets the eye.
-These girls—some bullied for not looking white or Black enough by the kids in their respective schools—want to know where their maternal ancestors came from.
+These girls—some bullied for not looking white- or Black-American enough by the kids in their respective schools—want to know where their maternal ancestors came from.
 What did our ancestors have to go through for us to be here today?
 Mitochondrial DNA testing will point us in the right direction.

 FOR A FULL SYNOPSIS, PLEASE CONTACT US BY FILLING OUT THE FORM, BELOW.